boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 The Blech module system supports modular programming for reactive, embedded, safety-critical applications.
 With the languages used in this domain today, we rely on coding conventions, programming idioms and the physical code structure to organize software in a modular way.
 This is difficult and error prone.
-As a consequence today's systems are more monolithic than modular.
+As a consequence today's systems are often more monolithic than modular.

 Blech's synchronous paradigm together with the upcoming module system enables and supports modular programming.
 It has the following properties: